Automotive industry in Vietnam: VinFast

-VinFast is the only domestic passenger vehicle brand in Vietnam.
+VinFast is the first successful passenger vehicle brand in Vietnam.
 In August 2018, General Motors sold its Vietnamese operations to VinFast, granting the latter distribution rights of GM models in Vietnam, and transferring its Hanoi plant to VinFast.
 VinFast will use the plant to produce its own developed vehicles, in addition to the already planned plant in Haiphong.
-The CEO of VinFast is former GM executive Jim DeLuca.
-VinFast also produce ICE cars, electric cars and electric scooters.
+The current CEO of VinFast is Vingroup Founder and Chairman Phạm Nhật Vượng.
+VinFast also produce, electric cars and electric scooters.